 A few words in passing

 This post isn’t in any way related directly to my travels but is rather an opportunity for a brief catharsis.
-The last post recounting my train trip from Beijing to St. Petersburg ended with this paragraph and photo:
+The last post recounting my train trip from Beijing to Saint Petersburg ended with this paragraph and photo:

 At the end of the day, the flight landed safely at Dulles a few minutes ahead of schedule.
 I passed through customs and immigration a bit more quickly than I expected and without consequences (particularly since I had neglected to declare my half-eaten Twix bar).
 I took the shuttle to my car and drove home.
 I changed my clothes, sat in my chair, put my not so little cat Zicomo on my lap, drew a deep breath and said, “Well, I’m back.”